eyas-ranjous/round-robin-js/README.md

 ```

 ### delete(key)
-deletes an item from the round by its key.
+deletes an item from the table by its key.

 <table>
   <tr>